Blog Fitness 10 Plank Alternatives for When You Want to Switch up Your Core Workout

 2. Engage your core and lift your head, neck, and shoulders off the ground.
 This is your starting position.

-3. Bring your right knee towards your chest while simultaneously rotating your torso and bringing your left elbow towards your right knee.
+3. Bring your right knee toward your chest while simultaneously rotating your torso and bringing your left elbow toward your right knee.

 8. Seated Leg Lifts